sourish-cmi/StatFin25-Workshop-FinStat-with-Julia/README.md

-# StatFin25-Workshop-FinStat-with-Julia
+# StatFin25 Workshop Financial Statistics with Julia
-All notebooks with julia code for StatFin25 workshop
+All notebooks with `Julia` code for StatFin25 workshop